the michigan education corps ADVANTAGE

 Examples of Our Current Partnerships:

-Service for Practicum Credit: Students enrolled in the Special Education degree program at Cornerstone University have the option to serve with Michigan Education Corps to complete their practicum requirement.
-In addition to serving as an MEC Interventionist, students are also required to work with a licensed special education teacher to develop a lesson plan for a special education student.
-The hours spent delivering MEC intervention counted toward their required practicum hours and their hours spent in the resource room counted toward their service hours.
-The skills in data-driven decision-making, interventions and assessments, and relationship building that they developed with MEC will help them as they enter their student teaching experience and ultimately their teaching career.
+Service for Practicum Credit (postsecondary): Students enrolled in the Special Education degree program at Cornerstone University or the Education degree program at Aquinas College have the option to serve with Michigan Education Corps to complete their practicum requirement.
+In addition to serving as an MEC Interventionist, Cornerstone students work with a licensed special education teacher and develop a lesson plan for a special education student as a part of the MEC service and Learning Disability Practicum.

 A Two-Way Partnership: Davenport University has been leveraging the benefits of the MEC experience and the College of Urban Education for the past 2 years.
 One path to teacher certification is that MEC promotes and supports current interventionists interested in becoming educators, to consider Davenport’s Certificate in Urban Education alternative route to teacher certification post-baccalaureate program.
 MEC service time can help with tuition reduction for this program through a combination of the Segal AmeriCorps Education Award and Davenport partnership tuition grants.
 A second path toward teacher certification is through service learning practicum courses in the College of Urban Education for undergraduates where students who serve as MEC interventionists can earn up to three elective credits towards completing their Bachelor’s degree at Davenport.